raspberrypilearning/persuasive-data-presentation/en/step_4.md

 line_highlights:
 ---
 def menu():
-  choice = '' # Start with a wrong answer for choice.
+  choice = '' # Start with a wrong answer for choice

   while choice != '1' and choice != '2': # Keep asking the user for the right answer
-    choice = input('Please enter 1 to encode/decode text, or 2 to perform frequency analysis:' )
+    choice = input('Please enter 1 to encode/decode text, or 2 to perform frequency analysis: ')

     if choice == '1':
       do_something()